-In order to help a veteran who’s struggling with substance misuse, you’ll first need to have a firm understanding of the issues at hand.
+In order to help a Veteran who’s struggling, you’ll first need to have a firm understanding of the issues at hand.

 Substance Use Basics